 Cost of Asphalt Shingles

-Several key factors influence your total cost:
+These are the main factors that influence your total roof cost:

 • Roof size: A larger roof requires more material and more time to install.